 Some high chairs do double duty, able to be turned into a play table with the addition of an insert that slots in across the feeding station.

-Step up to the next price level, and you can buy a convertible high chair.
-These have adjustable height and a detachable feeding tray.
+Step up to the next price level, and you can buy a convertible model.
+These have an adjustable height and a detachable feeding tray.
 With the tray removed, your child will be able to use the chair at the family dining table when they are big enough.

 Wooden High Chairs vs Plastic and Metal